-The Educational Leadership Department to Host China Scholars for the Third Summer
+The Educational Leadership Department to Host China Scholars for the Fourth Summer in 2018

 The International Scholarly Exchange Curriculum (ISEC) program out of Beijing, China has found a home at the University of Montana under the Department of Educational Leadership who has been hosting a three week long seminar program each summer since 2015.

 Professors, lecturers, directors, deans, and teaching assistants from varying universities throughout China come together at UM to participate in an in-depth faculty development seminar program learning about topics such as standards based instruction, building and using rubrics, and assessing critical thinking.
 The 2017 participants came to UM for the three week long program from six different universities in China: Chifeng University, Shenyang Institute of Technology, Bohai University, Guiyang University, Jilin Normal University, and Inner Mongolia University for the Nationalities.

 While all of the participants each year are actively working in Higher Education, their disciplines range from architecture & civil engineering, economics, musicology, public administration and more.
 Over the last three years, the Educational Leadership Department has worked closely with the Director of ISEC, Zhang Heng, to structure the sessions at UM to be beneficial to each participant, regardless of title or discipline.

 ISEC is a government sponsored and highly profiled program affiliated with the China Scholarship Council (CSC) which is directly under the Ministry of Education in China.
 CSC gives out billions of dollars in scholarships to students and professors each year for their study and research abroad.
 ISEC has recruited 20 universities and colleges under its programs which oversee over 1,700 faculty and more than 10,000 students in over 40 different fields of study.